 Infrastructure is central for enabling universal, sustainable, ubiquitous and affordable access to ICTs and services for all.

-The ICT sector is characterized by rapid technological change, and by convergence of technological platforms for telecommunications1, information delivery, broadcasting and computing.
+The ICT sector is characterized by rapid technological change, and by convergence of technological platforms for telecommunications1, information delivery, broadcasting and computing, which are key enablers for the digital economy.
 The deployment of common broadband, including mobile, technology and network infrastructures for multiple telecommunication services and applications and the evolution to all IP-based wireless and wired next-generation networks (NGNs) and their evolutions open up opportunities but also imply significant challenges for developing countries

 Communications no longer just connect people: the Internet of Things (IoT) as well as Smart Grids concepts are fast becoming a reality.